 It is a combination of these conditions, adapted dynamically and expertly to the individual and to the group, that allow us to promote wellbeing.
 We believe wellbeing is the foundation of learning and development and this is more meaningful and sustainable when developed through empowerment and agency.
-We have a well evidenced Awareness-Choice-Action framework to guide our practice (Maynard & Stuart, 2018).
+We have a well evidenced framework to base this on, as explained in:

 We, like many other residential providers, are endeavouring to understand and evidence what makes the experience the best it can be.
 We gather evidence from participants, both past and present, gaining insight into the lasting impact these opportunities can have.
 We are building this understanding and evidence base, in order to articulate impact, to continually improve what we offer, but most of all, to ensure the essence of fairy dust is sustained for this and future generations.